Marine Propellers

 Frequently Asked Questions

-The number of blades impacts the propeller’s performance, efficiency, and vibration.
+The number of blades impacts the ship propeller’s performance, efficiency, and vibration.

 - 2 blades: Used in sailboats for low drag during auxiliary power use.